Bachelor of Science (Honours) in Aviation Operations and Systems

 Recognition and Prospects

-The programme is seeking accreditation from the Chartered Institute of Logistics and Transport in Hong Kong (CILTHK).
+Accreditation pending from the Chartered Institute of Logistics and Transport in Hong Kong (CILTHK).

 Graduates can find employment as planning engineers, systems engineers, aircraft project engineers, operations engineers, materials management officers, flight dispatch officers, client service executives, quality assurance engineers, passenger services officers, fleet technical engineers, aviation business analysts, inventory management analysts, cargo services coordinators, crew operations officers and revenue management officers.